Your shopping cart is empty!

 It may seem like a minefield of possibilities and decisions, so here are our ten key gate automation questions for you to ask before jumping in.

 In many homes, automatic gates are only used a few times each day.
 They will be operated in the morning as the family goes to work or school, and then later that day when they all return home.
-There needs to be a way to deal with deliveries during the day, but the gates may not be used much most weekdays outside early morning and evening.
+There needs to be a way to deal with deliveries during the day, but electric gates may not be used much most weekdays outside early morning and evening.

 Automatic gates controlling access to commercial environments may be used much more frequently.
-Consequently, different motors capable of dealing with a higher usage cycle would be specified by a qualified gate installer.
+Consequently, different gate motors capable of dealing with a higher usage cycle would be specified by a qualified gate installer.

-Firstly, anyone who lives in the property who may need to operate the automatic gates should have a remote transmitter that opens and closes the gates at the touch of a button.
+Firstly, anyone who lives in the property who may need to operate the automatic gates should have a remote transmitter that opens and closes the electric gates at the touch of a button.
 As these are small enough to be carried in pockets or handbags, these are mobile gate controls.

-Secondly, modern GSM access control systems allow smartphone apps to control gate operation.
+Secondly, modern GSM access control systems allow smartphone apps to control electric gate operation.
 With cameras in entry-phone systems, they even allow you to see on your phone who is at your gates requesting access.
 They can also do this from anywhere in the world where you have a mobile phone signal.

 Thirdly, the first fixed gate controllers are located outside the gates.
 These can include entry-phones or call buttons.
 Visitors use these to communicate with corresponding receiver handsets, buzzers or bells inside the property.
 There may also be a numerical keypad which allows anyone with a legitimate access code to open the gates by punching it in on the keypad.